Invisible Pink Unicorn: History

-Russell's teapot is an analogy first coined by the philosopher Bertrand Russell (1872–1970) to illustrate that the philosophic burden of proof lies upon a person making scientifically unfalsifiable claims rather than shifting the burden of proof to others, specifically in the case of religion.
+Russell's teapot is an analogy coined by the philosopher Bertrand Russell (1872–1970) to illustrate that the philosophic burden of proof lies upon a person making scientifically unfalsifiable claims rather than shifting the burden of proof to others, specifically in the case of religion.
 Russell wrote that, if he claims that a teapot orbits the Sun somewhere in space between the Earth and Mars, it is nonsensical for him to expect others to believe him on the ground that they cannot prove him wrong.
 Russell's teapot is still referred to in discussions concerning the existence of God.

 The IPU seems to have become notable primarily through online culture: in addition to alt.atheism, where IPU frequently came up in discussions, there are now a number of web sites dedicated to her.
 An early documented reference to the IPU was on July 7, 1990, on the Usenet discussion group alt.atheism.
 Other sources concerning IPU state that she was "revealed to us" on alt.atheism.

 The concept was further developed by a group of college students from 1994 to 1995 on the ISCA Telnet-based BBS.
 The students created a manifesto that detailed a nonsensical (yet internally consistent) religion based on a multitude of invisible pink unicorns.
 It is from this document that the most famous quotation concerning IPUs originated:

 Invisible Pink Unicorns are beings of great spiritual power.
 We know this because they are capable of being invisible and pink at the same time.
 Like all religions, the Faith of the Invisible Pink Unicorns is based upon both logic and faith.
 We have faith that they are pink; we logically know that they are invisible because we can't see them.